JeffreyDD/SuperGUI/README.md

  - Stable

 Of course, you can use the SuperGUI components individually, but you'd have to think about matching versions, gathering updates from a lot of sources, etc, etc.
 We like to think of SuperGUI as a sort of supercharged CDN & a layout generator in one.
+Using SuperGUI, you can focus on making your application great, instead of hand-crafting a great GUI.